-I am a PhD candidate in the Department of Political Science and a Garza PhD Fellow at the Kellogg Institute for International Studies at the University of Notre Dame.
-I am co-chair of the Public Opinion and Elections Working Group and coordinator of the Mexico Working Group at the Kellogg Institute.
-I specialize in comparative political behavior with a special focus in Latin America.
-My research interests include survey research, public opinion and voting behavior; specifically, how ideology and religious values shape political attitudes, and the role of campaigns, mobilization and clientelism in voting behavior.
-My dissertation studies how and when campaigns influence electoral behavior; specifically, I seek to understand why do campaigns seem to matter in some contexts but not in others.
+I am a PhD candidate in the Department of Political Science at the University of Notre Dame and a Garza PhD Fellow of the Kellogg Institute for International Studies.
+I specialize in comparative political behavior with a regional focus in Latin America.
+My research interests include survey research, public opinion and voting behavior.
+Specifically, I study political campaigns, elections, public opinion formation and the development of partisan and ideological attachments, as well as the effect of vote-buying, corruption and clientelism on voting behavior.
+My dissertation studies how and when campaigns influence electoral behavior; specifically, I seek to understand why campaigns seem to matter in some party systems but not in others.

 Prior to coming to Notre Dame, I earned my BA in Political Science at the Centro de Investigación y Docencia Económicas (CIDE) in Mexico City in 2007.
 After that, I worked as a research analyst at the Inter-American Development Bank (2006-2007) and as associate director of electoral studies at BGC Ulises Beltrán y Asocs., leading survey research firm in Mexico (2007-2010).